IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_reinitialize.html.markdown

   instance_id = ibm_is_instance.example.id

   boot_volume_attachment {
+    name                             = "reinit-snap-attachment"
+    delete_volume_on_instance_delete = true
     volume {
       source_snapshot {
         id = ibm_is_snapshot.example.id
       }
       name = "reinit-from-snapshot"
       # profile is required when creating a volume from a snapshot.
-      # The profile and the source snapshot must share the same storage_generation value.
+      # The profile and the source snapshot must share the same storage_generation value
+      # (e.g. general-purpose/5iops-tier/10iops-tier/custom for gen1; sdp for gen2).
       profile {
         name = "general-purpose"
       }